basic-1/basic-1/docs/embedding.md

 ### Variables cache functions

 `extern B1_T_ERROR b1_ex_var_init();`
-`b1_ex_var_init` function should initilize variables store or reset it removing all existing variables.
+`b1_ex_var_init` function should initialize variables store or reset it removing all existing variables.

 `extern B1_T_ERROR b1_ex_var_alloc(B1_T_IDHASH name_hash, B1_NAMED_VAR **var);`
 `b1_ex_var_alloc` function is used for new variable creation or searching for already existing variable in the cache.
 A variable is represented with `B1_NAMED_VAR` structure and is identified with special hash value (generated from the variable name).
 If the memory is successfully allocated the function should return `B1_RES_OK` value, if the variable already exists it should return `B1_RES_EIDINUSE` code.
 In any case the function must return pointer to the structure in `var` parameter.